library(igraph)

 Convergence Assessment

 In Model 2, all convergence t-ratios are below 0.07, and the overall maximum convergence ratio is 0.11.
-This indicates good convergence, and we can safely interpret the estimated parameters.
+This indicates good convergence, and the parameter estimates can be interpreted with confidence.

 Rate Parameters

-Rate parameters determine how frequently actors are allowed to change their outgoing ties between time periods.
-These are estimated as:
+Rate parameters determine how frequently actors are given the opportunity to change their outgoing ties between observation moments.
+The estimated rates are:

 - Period 1: 10.761 (SE = 1.054)